thoth-station/adviser/docs/source/introduction.rst

-Thoth's :ref:`resolver <resolver>` approach of resolving software stacks is to expand dependency graphs (lazily), instead of directly implementing `3SAT problem <https://en.wikipedia.org/wiki/Boolean_satisfiability_problem>`_ as in case of other resolvers.
+Thoth's :ref:`resolver <resolver>` approach of resolving software stacks is to expand dependency graphs (lazily), instead of directly implementing `3SAT problem <https://en.wikipedia.org/wiki/Boolean_satisfiability_problem>`_ or backtracking as in case of other resolvers.
 See :ref:`resolver <resolver>` documentation for more info.

 .. _introduction_rl: